ankitk721/system-design-notes/general/linearazibility.md

 - Primary applications are where you need this kind of strong consistency of reflecting updates immediately with no staleness such as leader election.
 Zookeeper is a linearizable storage.

 3. How can we typically build it?
-- Since we can't have a single host to fault tolerance and we can't have single leader with all writes routed to leader because it might get network partitioned and not know about it and we might end up with split brian where two leaders are accepting writes and our linearizability guarrantees are out of the window.
+- Since we can't have a single host to fault tolerance and we can't have single leader with all writes routed to leader because it might get network partitioned and not know about it and we might end up with split brain where two leaders are accepting writes and our linearizability guarrantees are out of the window.
 Hence a distributed consensus works best here to pick leader and then leader commits with quorum like setup of raft.
 That ensures a total order of operation which is honored by everyone and is resilient to leader crashes too.

 4. Why is quorum not sufficient to ensure this?
 - Quorum means that number of replicas to consult for read is r and write w then r + w > n.
 And when reading you fetch data from all `r` replicas and then you could still end up in senario where if 5 total replicas,